numenta/nupic-legacy/README.md

 Installation
 ------------

-NuPIC requires Python 2.6, GCC, and Make.
+NuPIC requires Python 2.6 (with development headers), GCC, and Make.

 Add the following to your .bashrc file.
 Change the paths as needed.